chris/elm-lambda-oauth-boilerplate/README.md

 to be production code, but shows the feasibility of this approach.
 I wanted to explore the idea of a super low-cost, low traffic application.
 By hosting the frontend code on S3, that's extremely cheap, and then the use of a Lambda function essentially makes the backend free (less than 1 million requests per month is free).
+This approach can of course also yield nice savings for a high traffic application as well.

 This sample uses Strava as the OAuth provider.